Can You Raise Your Credit Score By 100 Points in 30 Days?

 While some disputes might be resolved within two to three days or within a couple weeks, it could take up to 30 days in other cases; if you’re asked to provide additional information regarding your dispute, that could extend the time frame further.

-For example, if there was a late payment inaccurately listed on your credit reports, getting that removed is likely to cause a big improvement in your score.
+For example, if there was a late payment inaccurately listed on your credit reports, getting that removed is likely to result in a big improvement to your score.
 On the other hand, disputing a wrong address won’t affect your credit score in any way.

 Read more about how long it takes to fix a credit report error.